TTTTMMMM/chairLocations/README.md

 The api calls (which must be called from a Firebase function) that makes it possible to set custom claims is:

 ```
-user = await admin.auth().getUserByEmail(email);  // gets the firebase user object from an email address
+user = await admin.auth().getUserByEmail(email);  // gets the firebase token from an email address
 admin.auth().setCustomUserClaims(user.uid, {canAccess: { chairLocs: true, maintenance: true },});

 ```

-I implemented the firebase admin calls above and returned the Firebase user object after customClaims have been set.
+I implemented the firebase admin calls above and returned the Firebase user object (token) after customClaims have been set.

 ```
       retMsg = `Successfully set accesses for ${email}, ${JSON.stringify(user)}.`;